nithin-prakash-qb/Image_Products/README.md

 # Image_Products
-A collection of different images which can be used for an ecommerce application.
+A collection of different images which can be used for an e-commerce application.